AIS LIFETIME ACHIEVEMENT AWARD

 AIS EARLY CAREER AWARD

-The nomination materials should include: a cover letter, CV, and two letters of recommendation, including one from the candidate’s mentor/supervisor.
+The nomination materials should include: a cover letter, CV, and two letters of recommendation.

 The cover letter should include information about the candidate’s publication record, teaching record, mentorship record of others, institutional development (e.g. demonstration of the candidate's commitment to the growth of the field by helping to establish centers, departments, programs, and/or other institutional bases for Israel Studies) and service (the candidate’s record of commitment to the field through service on editorial boards, the AIS Board and/or other areas of academic service in Israel Studies).